Mercy Health (Ohio and Kentucky)

 Mercy Health, formerly Catholic Health Partners, is a Catholic health care system with locations in Ohio and Kentucky.
 Cincinnati-based Mercy Health operates more than 250 healthcare organizations in Ohio and Kentucky.
 Mercy Health is the second largest health system in Ohio and the state's fourth-largest employer.

-On September 1, 2018 Mercy Health and Bon Secours Health System USA combined to become Bon Secours Mercy Health.
-Bon Secours Mercy Health headquarters are co-located with Mercy Heath in Cincinnati, Ohio.
+On September 1, 2018, Mercy Health and Bon Secours Health System USA combined to become Bon Secours Mercy Health.
+Bon Secours Mercy Health headquarters are co-located with Mercy Health in Cincinnati, Ohio.

 History

 The Religious Sisters of Mercy (R.S.M.) were founded in 1831 in Dublin, Ireland, by Catherine McAuley.
 The sisters arrived in the United States in 1843.
 Eventually thirty-nine separate Sisters of Mercy congregations across the United States and Latin America developed from that first convent in Pittsburgh.
 The Sisters of Mercy established hospitals in Hamilton, Ohio in 1892 and in Wilkes-Barre, Pennsylvania, in 1898.